 There are two placements in Kenya that may be available for interns from Seattle University School of Law.
 For more information on both placements, and on Kenya generally, you may contact Professor Slye at firstname.lastname@example.org.
-Applications to the internships WERE due Monday, February 23 at 5pm.
+Applications to the internships are due Friday, February 19, 2016.

 Kenya Human Rights Commission

 The Kenya Human Rights Commission (KHRC) is an independent non-governmental organization that campaign for human rights and a democratic Kenya through monitoring, documenting and publicizing rights violations.
 The KHRC is also linked to a network of 27 other human rights organizations throughout Kenya.
 KHRC was on the forefront of the struggle for democracy in the 1990s, and continues to use a variety of legal and advocacy tools to further human rights and democracy.
 Visit the website for additional information www.khrc.or.ke.

 The International Commission of Jurists - Kenya Section

 The International Commission of Jurists is an autonomous non-profit membership organization of the Geneva-based International Commission of Jurists.
 ICJ-Kenya draws its members from the Kenyan Bar and Bench.
 ICJ-Kenya focuses on four programmatic areas: Access to Justice; Democratization; Human Rights Protection; and International Cooperation.
 It was a crucial actor in the passage of the new Constitution in Kenya (2010), and is also at the forefront of efforts to implement the Constitution, including undertaking impact litigation to further human rights.